PopulateTools/afct-microsite/_posts/2021-04-08-the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors’-disclosure-regulation-and-taxonomy.md

 The strategy to achieve transparency on sustainability impacts relies on the following three pillars:

 * The Non-Financial Reporting Directive ([NFRD](https://ec.europa.eu/info/business-economy-euro/company-reporting-and-auditing/company-reporting/non-financial-reporting_en)) covers companies obligations to report key sustainability data on risks and impacts.
-* The Sustainable Finance Disclosure Regulation ([SFDR](https://eur-lex.europa.eu/eli/reg/2019/2088/oj)) defines disclosure obligations for investors to show how they factor sustainability risks in their decisions and how they report their strategy, objectives and impacts to end beneficiaries
+* The Sustainable Finance Disclosure Regulation ([SFDR](https://eur-lex.europa.eu/eli/reg/2019/2088/oj)) defines disclosure obligations for investors to show how they factor sustainability risks in their decisions and how they report their strategy, objectives and impacts to end beneficiaries.
 * The Taxonomy Regulation classifies sustainable activities (and specifies criteria and reporting requirements) for the purpose of sustainable finance.

 **This article addresses three questions: How do these instruments fit together?
 What needs to be reported and by whom?
 What are the gaps that the upcoming reform of the NFRD will have to close?**